 - Williams Farm Sugarhouse, Deerfield, MA

-Now you can see why March is maple month in the Berkshires and we can’t wait to share it with you.
-If you can’t make it in March, no worries.
-Ioka Valley Farm offers weekend Sugar House Tours and Tastings through March and into early April.
-Call and book your room today.
+Now you can see why March is maple month in the Berkshires, and we canโt wait to share it with you.
+If you canโt make it in March, no worries.
+Ioka Valley Farm offers weekend Sugar House Tours and Tastings through March and early April.
+Call and book your room online today.